OrdinaryDads/ordinarydads/_posts/2019-03-11-Ep2-Showplan.md

 **Dan’s thoughts**

 * Most people don’t need one, phone is usually enough
-* What do I have
+* What do I have and what do I use it for?
+* What did I think I would use it for?

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDIzODU1NzgsLTE0MjkzNTA1NjIsOD
-AyMDcxODU3LDEwODE2NDAwMTZdfQ==
+eyJoaXN0b3J5IjpbLTc2Mjk4ODEyMSwtMTQyOTM1MDU2Miw4MD
+IwNzE4NTcsMTA4MTY0MDAxNl19
 -->